A person typing on a laptop, with a notebook and coffee mug on the desk beside them.

 • Postgraduate social work degrees focus on treatment via social change and the broader community.

 • Counselling is typically short-term support (e.g. less than five sessions) focused on addressing specific problems or issues.
 Therapy (or psychotherapy) is typically a medium to longer-term process focused on shifting thoughts, behaviours and feelings.
-Therapy is often considered ‘deeper’ than counselling and the outcomes are often more significant and long standing.
+Therapy is often considered ‘deeper’ than counselling and the outcomes are often more significant and long-standing.

 • Therapy and counselling overlap, as therapy includes counselling skills.
 Counselling skills are fundamental to the therapy process and have been proven to create positive change.

-1. Medicare rebates and fees.
 By searching for “counselling in Melbourne” you are not guaranteed a Medicare rebate.
 A qualified counsellor cannot provide a Medicare rebate.
 A psychologist, psychiatrist and social worker can provide a Medicare rebate.
 However, it is worth noting that some therapies, like couples therapy, are not rebated by Medicare.
 It is also worth noting that fees can significantly differ between professionals.

 So, what do I search for?